 The neighborhood seemed quiet this morning.
 Was it the overcast skies and drizzle muting all sound?
 Was it that the kids are back in school instead of riding bikes around our cul-de-sac?
 It took me a bit of thinking before I realized what was missing.

 The black spider crept across the basement floor, venom glistening from its deadly jaws.
 While the unsuspecting heroine rummaged through some boxes, the spider crept closer, and yet closer, until…

 When we first saw the sign, during our recent visit to Everglades National Park, we thought it was funny.
 What can a bird do to our car (besides the obvious, I mean)?
-Then we looked around.
-Black Vultures were everywhere—in … Continue reading

 I have half a dozen bird feeders scattered around our yard.
 Some hold millet, others contain suet, and a small feeder near the house is full of tiny, black nyjer seeds specifically for the goldfinches and Pine Siskins.
 But the most popular feeders are the ones full of black oil sunflower seeds.

 House Finches, jays, nuthatches and chickadees, magpies, grosbeaks—all are attracted to the sunflower seeds.
 (So are squirrels, but they only get the spilled seeds on the ground.)
 While the finches sit contentedly on the feeder, munching away, the jays, nuthatches and chickadees tend to swoop in, grab a seed (or three, in the case of the jays), and hightail it to the relative safety of a convenient branch.
 There they open the shell and extract the seed before returning to the feeder for their next bite.